Skip to main content

 This course is designed to develop an understanding of topics which are fundamental to the study of Calculus.
 Emphasis is placed on the analysis of trigonometric functions in multiple representations, right and oblique triangles, vectors, polar coordinates, conic sections, and parametric equations.
 Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to trigonometry-related problems with and without technology.
 This course has been approved for transfer under the CAA as a general education course in Mathematics.

-This course provides an interdisciplinary survey of the American cultural, social, and political experience.
-Emphasis is placed on the multicultural character of American society, distinctive qualities of various regions, and the American political system.
-Upon completion, students should be able to analyze significant cultural, social, and political aspects of American life.
-This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This course provides an introduction to the classification, relationships, structure, and function of major animal phyla.
+Emphasis is placed on levels of organization, reproduction and development, comparative systems, and a survey of selected phyla.
+Upon completion, students should be able to demonstrate comprehension of animal form and function including comparative systems of selected groups.
+This course has been approved for transfer under the CAA as a general education course in Natural Science.

 For help with the accessibility of this website, please use this form.